dsohk/rancher-devsecops-workshop/docs/part-4.md

 ### Rancher Continous Delivery in Action

 Rancher Continous Delivery is configured for a `Git Repo` and a branch in our case `main` branch to watch for changes/commits.
-Racher CD will picked up the changes and ensure the deploy the bundles in the target cluster group
+Rancher Continuous CD will pick up the changes and deploy the changes  to the target cluster group

 Rancher Continuous Delivery Update is successfully completed.
 ![Rancher UI](./images/part4-Rancher-Continuous-Delivery-in-action-pg0.png)